Supercharge your PowerPoint productivity with

 Worse: If you need to find files of a certain extension, Windows Explorer's File Search feature won't find them if Windows is hiding extensions.
 That is, if you search for *.TXT, it won't find your .TXT files.

-And Worse: Some programs, notably Office ones, won't even show extensions in file save/open dialog boxes.
+And Even Worse: Some programs, notably Office ones, won't even show extensions in file save/open dialog boxes.
 This can really turn round and bite you.
 Suppose you've learned that saving a file as a .PPS is the same as saving it as a PowerPoint Show.
-So you choose File, Save As, and add a .PPS extension to the file name in the Save dialog.
+So you choose File, Save As, and add a .PPSX extension to the file name in the Save dialog.

-You think you've just saved MyShow.PPS
+You think you've just saved MyShow.PPSX

 And still worse, Windows also hides some files and folders from you altogether.